Danie-cyber222/Danie-cyber222/README.md

 - 👋 Hi, I’m @Danie-cyber222
 - 👀 I’m interested in programing
-- 🌱 I’m currently learning JavaScript and python
+- 🌱 I’m currently learning Laravel And PHP
-- 💞️ I’m looking to collaborate on creating a game in the metaverse
 - 📫 you can reach me with my phone number on Whatsapp: 09029654497

 <!---